 Financial Services in the Cloud: 3 “Issues” that Aren’t

-With there being no universally agreed upon answer to, “What is the Cloud,” you would be hard pressed to find a company in the Financial Services sector that doesn’t already have some footprint in the Cloud today.
+With there being no universally agreed upon answer to, “What is the Cloud,” you would be hard-pressed to find a company in the Financial Services sector that doesn’t already have some footprint in the Cloud today.
 Many organizations say they have a “Cloud-first strategy” – but why?

 Why are financial services firms going to the Cloud?

 The factors influencing moving to the Cloud for various organizations differ greatly.
-For some organizations, reducing costs is the driving factor behind Cloud adoption, and for others it is increasing business agility with elastic compute availability.
-For larger institutions, much of the focus is in cost reduction, getting to market faster, and improving the financial balance between IT operations costs versus running the core business.
+For some organizations, reducing costs is the driving factor behind Cloud adoption, and for others, it is increasing business agility with elastic compute availability.
+For larger institutions, much of the focus is on cost reduction, getting to market faster, and improving the financial balance between IT operations costs versus running the core business.
 For smaller organizations, the Cloud presents opportunities to take advantage of services that are available through companies like Microsoft that they would not be able to build or run alone.
 For many of these same organizations, there are real challenges in serving the increasing demands of consumers and regulators while dealing with decreased resources and tighter margins.

 For some organizations, the move to the Cloud also shifts the responsibility of proving compliance to regulators, like FINNRA or ESMA, to that of the Cloud Provider.
 By taking advantage of PaaS (Platform-as-a-Service) as an example, many firms have really moved the risks of hosting customer data and the responsibility of proving that compliance to Microsoft’s court and have made it “their problem” to maintain the appropriate controls and audit.

-Cloud providers, as well as their managed services partners, provide a real opportunity to enable Financial Services organizations to do more with less cost and lead-time, while reducing the immense cost of an in-house IT department.
-And all are now benefiting from partnerships with Cloud providers whose sole focus is to protect their customers assets in their hosted Clouds.
+Cloud providers, as well as their managed services partners, provide a real opportunity to enable Financial Services organizations to do more with less cost and lead-time while reducing the immense cost of an in-house IT department.
+And all are now benefiting from partnerships with Cloud providers whose sole focus is to protect their customers’ assets in their hosted Clouds.